Date: 22 July 2014. Boat Buying with your New Partner.

 Both often younger and neither partner has the funds to buy

-for boat ownership today versus at some point way down the line.
+to boat ownership today versus at some point way down the line.
 And

-doesn't that sound just splendid?
+does that not sound just splendid?

 This article specifically speaks to